 Day 10 Estancia Stay (1L, 1D)

-Dive into Uruguayan rural life.
-Get dirty at a working ranch, head for hikes, and indulge in local barbecues and wine.
+Dive into Uruguayan rural life known in the region as an estancia.
+Get dirty at a working ranch, enjoy a walk in the countryside, and indulge in local barbecues.

 Day 11 Estancia Stay (1B, 1L, 1D)

 Free time to explore the area or help out on the estancia.

 In Uruguay’s capital, opt to visit the carnival museum and grab a snack at the local Port Market.

 Free day in Montevideo, opt to explore the city, hop on a bike to explore the coast, or take a day-trip to glamorous Punta del Este.